-Less than half of the average number of custodians collected per ediscovery project in 2008 were collected in 2012.
+The average number of custodians collected per ediscovery project has declined significantly in recent years.

 What is ediscovery.com Pulse Benchmarks?The ediscovery Pulse Benchmarks is a set of real-time and trended data providing metrics that show key trends and changes in the discovery market to help practitioners plan and execute their ediscovery projects.